assertj/doc/README.md

 # AssertJ User Guide

-This subproject contains the AsciiDoc sources for the AssertJ User Guide.
+The AssertJ User Guide is available here: https://assertj.github.io/doc/

-The guide is available here: https://assertj.github.io/doc/
+This project contains the AsciiDoc sources for the guide.

 ## Structure